Go Back Up

 5. Portability

-Reimbursing your employees for their individual health insurance with an HRA allows you to offer a formal health benefit that takes care of your employees while also empowering them to make their own healthcare decisions that aren't dependent on their employment.
+Reimbursing your employees for their individual health insurance with an HRA allows you to offer a formal health benefit that takes care of your employees.
+It also empowers them to make their own informed decisions about their healthcare that aren't dependent on their employment.

 Conclusion